HypeCheck

 What the Science Says

 Sodium Lauryl Sulfate (SLS) is a synthetic detergent and surfactant found in cleaning products, toothpastes, and shampoos.
-In research, it is primarily used as a controlled irritant to deliberately damage the skin barrier in lab models, allowing scientists to test whether moisturizers and skin-repair products actually work.
-It also appears in pharmaceutical manufacturing as a wetting agent to help poorly soluble drugs dissolve faster.
-Despite appearing in over 1,000 registered supplement products in the NIH database, this is almost certainly as an inactive excipient (a processing aid), not as an active ingredient with health benefits.
+In research, it is primarily used as a standardized skin irritant to deliberately damage the skin barrier in lab models — not as a therapeutic agent.
+It also appears in pharmaceutical manufacturing as a solubility enhancer and penetration promoter for drug formulations.

 What It Doesn't Do